Lectorium Rosicrucianum

 The Lectorium Rosicrucianum or International School of the Golden Rosycross is a Spiritual School which considers itself a worldwide school of Esoteric Christianity.
 It was founded in 1935 by Dutch mystics Jan van Rijckenborgh, his brother Zwier Willem Leene and Catharose de Petri.
 The school teaches a form of modern Christian Gnosticism which is based upon the ideas and iconography of Rosicrucianism, the beliefs of the Cathars and other forms of religio-mystical thought such as Hermeticism and alchemy.

-Although it was suppressed by the Nazis during World War 2, the Lectorium Rosicrucianum now counts about 15,000 members and has branches in countries all over the world, including Europe, North America, South America (particularly Brazil), Africa, Australia, New Zealand, and the UK.
+Although it was suppressed by the Nazis during World War 2, the Lectorium Rosicrucianum now counts about 15,000 members and has branches in countries all over the world in all continents except Asia and Antarctica.

 History

 In 1924, the brothers Jan and Wim Leene became members of the American movement Rosicrucian Fellowship, founded in 1909 by Max Heindel.
 In 1929, they directed the head of the branch in the Netherlands.
 Joined by Henriette Stok-Huizer in 1930, they founded together an independent group in 1935 under the name of 'Rozekruisers Genootschap' (Rosicrucian Society); however, they fixed the official date of founding of the LR on 24 August 1924, in Haarlem.
-After the death of Wim Leene in 1938, Jan Leene and Henriette Stok-Huizer wrote the doctrine of the group, using pen-names: respectively Jan van Rijckenborgh and Catharose de Petri.
+After the death of Wim Leene in 1938, Jan Leene and Henny Stok-Huyser wrote the doctrine of the group, using pen-names: respectively Jan van Rijckenborgh and Catharose de Petri.
 Rijckenborgh published a book that is based on the seven letters mentioned in the Bible's book of Revelation and entitled Dei Gloria Intacta.

 During World War II, the group was persecuted by the Nazis.
 In 1945, they created the School of the Rose-Croix d'Or (Lectorium Rosicrucianum).
 In 1954, the two founders met in France Antonin Gadal, an important figure in the Cathar revival.
 In 1957, he created an archeological museum in Ussat-les-Bains, where the Lectorium Rosicrucianum used a field in Ussat-les-Bains to organize conferences.

 Jan Leene died in July 1968, and Henriette Stok-Huizer directed the movement, after an important internal dissent which caused the departure of the son of the founder of the group, Henk Leene with many students, which led to the creation of the Sivas Esoteric Community.
 After Stok-Huizer's death in 1990, the direction of movement was entrusted to a collegiate of pupils, the "International Spiritual Directorate" (ISD).